Siemens User Management Component (UMC)

 Prerequisites

-- Network reachability to TCP port 4002 or 4004 on the UMC host
+- Network access to TCP port 4002 or 4004 on a machine running UMC

 - No authentication required

-remotely exploitableno authentication requiredlow complexityhigh CVSS score (9.8)no patch available for SIMATIC PCS neo V4.1 and V5.0affects engineering/control network
+remotely exploitableno authentication requiredlow complexityhigh CVSS score (9.8)affects control system management softwareno patch available for SIMATIC PCS neo V4.1, V5.0, and V6.0

 Exploitability